CRUD and basic operations

 Create a collection

-To create a collection, add an FSL collection schema to Fauna with a staged schema change using the Fauna Dashboard or the Fauna CLI.
+To create a collection, add an FSL collection schema to Fauna using a staged schema change.

 // Defines the `Customer` collection.